Just Report It (JRI) is the University's online system for reporting:

 Clery Act Compliance for University officials designated as Campus Security Authorities (CSAs) in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act of 1998 (Clery Act).

-You must be a University student or employee to make a report through Just Report It.
+You must be a University student or employee to make a report through Just Report It (JRI).
 If you are not a University student or employee, you may report information by contacting the relevant office (see above).

-Any report you make through Just Report It will identify you as the reporter.
-If you wish to report an incident anonymously, you may do so by contacting the appropriate office, as listed below, either by mail, by phone, or in-person—without revealing your identity.
+Any report you make through Just Report It (JRI) will identify you as the reporter.
+If you wish to report an incident anonymously, you may download and print a PDF reporting form and transmit or deliver the completed form to the appropriate office, as listed below, either by e-mail or by phone from a restricted number or e-mail address—without revealing your identity.
 If you are reporting anonymously, please provide as much information as possible, including the time, date, and location of the incident and a detailed description of the incident.
 Note that consistent with University policy, Responsible Employees may not report anonymously.

 O'Neil Hall, Room 037